-- In a proceeding to determine support, both parents are required to provide income information, but you may want to estimate support before initiating an action.
-If you know the other parent’s occupation, you can get information about average employment levels and wages by region at the Oregon Labor Market Information System ».
-If you don’t know what the other parent makes or what their earning potential is, you can use full-time minimum wage for the state where the parent lives.
+- When establishing or modifying a support order, both parents are required to provide income information.
+You may want to estimate support before you request to establish or modify an order by using the Oregon Child Support Guidelines Calculator.
+If you know the other parent’s occupation, you can get information about average employment levels and wages by region at the Oregon Employment Department’s website.
+If you don’t know the other parent’s wage or occupation, use full-time minimum wage for the state where they live.

-- When a parent is making less than she/he could be making, the parent may be assessed “potential income” – a determination of what the parent could be making.
-Potential income is based on the individual’s work history, qualifications, education, health, and other relevant factors considered in light of job opportunities and earnings levels in the community.
+- When a parent is earning less than they could, the parent may be assessed “potential income.”
+Potential income is what the parent could be earning based on their work history, qualifications, education, health, and other relevant factors considering job opportunities and earning levels in the community where they live.

-- For many people, the wages reported by the employer in Box 1 of the IRS W-2 form may be an accurate report of gross income.
+- For many people, the wages reported by the employer in Box 1 of the IRS W-2 form are an accurate report of gross income.
 However, there are several factors to consider.

-- Income for tax purposes excludes certain items that are included for child support purposes, such as gifts and inheritances.
-You also may have some benefits of employment such as a company car, house, or phone that could be counted as income if they reduce living expenses.
-You also should include investment income.
+- Income for child support purposes includes items that are excluded for income tax purposes, such as gifts and inheritances.
+You may have employee benefits—such as a company car, house, or phone—that could be counted as income if those benefits reduce living expenses.
+You should also include investment income.

 - Open All

-A parent whose income is below minimum wage may not be ordered to pay for or contribute to the cost of health insurance, or to pay cash medical support.
-There may be other reasons why cash medical should not be ordered and these must be explained with a finding.
+A parent whose income is below minimum wage may not be ordered to pay for or contribute to the cost of health insurance or cash medical support.
+If health insurance is not available and cash medical support is not ordered, the reasons must be explained in the order.